Photochromic lenses: Transitions and other light-adaptive lenses

 Popular brands of photochromic lenses sold in the United States include:

-Transitions XTRActive (Transitions Optical) — These lenses were developed for wearers who are light-sensitive indoors and desire a darker lens when driving and outdoors.
-Transitions XTRActive lenses have slight tint indoors to keep your eyes comfortable when exposed to harsh lighting (fluorescent lights, digital devices).
+These lenses were developed for wearers who are light-sensitive indoors and desire a darker lens when outdoors and driving.
+Transitions® XTRActive® lenses have a slight tint indoors to keep your eyes comfortable when exposed to harsh lighting (fluorescent and blue light).****

 Corning created the first mass-produced glass photochromic lenses in the 1960s and continues to produce glass photochromic lenses in gray and brown tints.